-External valuers are involved for valuation of significant assets, such as AFS financial assets, and significant liabilities.
+External valuers are involved for material assets, such as AFS financial assets, and material liabilities.
 Selection criteria include market knowledge, reputation, independence and whether professional standards are maintained.

-At each reporting date, the Group analyses the movements in the values of assets and liabilities which are required to be remeasured or re-assessed as per the Group's accounting policies.
+At each reporting date, the Group analyses the movements in the values of assets and liabilities that are required to be remeasured or re-assessed as per the Group's accounting policies.
 For this analysis, the Group verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to contracts and other relevant documents.